 For our five sample customers we require a total of 10 physical appliances, to provide for load scaling and fail-over.
 Both CloudProtect and the virtual appliance solution require no additional appliances.
 There may be a small incremental increase in load on the cloud infrastructure, but this is likely to be just a few percent of the equivalent appliance power.

-Using an industry average of 300W per appliance and assuming 24*7 operations, the incremental carbon footprint of the appliances is
+Using an industry average of 300W per appliance and assuming 24*7 operations, the incremental carbon footprint of the appliances is:

-While for the datacentre this may only be an increment of a few percent, it is equivalent to the annual power consumed by two private homes or three to four private cars
+While for the datacentre this may only be an increment of a few percent, it is equivalent to the annual power consumed by two private homes or three to four private cars.

 Summary